PaulMarren/space-explorer/README.md

       - GitHub is used to store the projects code after being pushed from Git and to deploy the website.
    3. Visual Studio Code
       - Visual Studio Code was used as the IDE.

+## Testing Principles
+For Space Explorer, I used manual testing as the primary approach due to the project's scope and time constraints.

+### Manual Testing
+Manual testing was ideal for:

+- Validating game mechanics (e.g., collision detection, scoring).

+- Testing user interactions (mouse/touch controls).

+- Identifying visual/UX issues (e.g., canvas rendering, responsive design).

+It allowed for ad-hoc exploration of edge cases (e.g., rapid clicks, screen resizing).

+**Deployment methods**

+- Playtesting by myself to catch bugs and ensure game works as expected.

+- Cross-device testing (mobile/desktop) to ensure responsiveness.

+### Automated Testing
+While automated testing (e.g., Jest) would be valuable for continuous testing as i developed my project it was not feasible here due to:

+- Time constraints in setting up test suites for a small-scale game.

+- The heavy reliance on canvas rendering and real-time interactions, which are harder to automate effectively.

+**Future Considerations**

+In a production environment, I’d integrate tests for core logic (e.g., score calculations).

 ## Manual Testing
 ### Starting the game